SuperMalinge/MasterMindGPT/README.md

+# Update

+I'm excited to announce that the code has been updated and the functionality to add jobs to the job board is now working as expected.
+The next step in our journey is to set up the agents correctly.
+Stay tuned for more updates!

 # Important

 1. This repo is currently only a draft.
 After testing MasterMindGPT with CrewAI for agent support, I've decided to switch to AutoGen from Microsoft.
 Unfortunately, CrewAI did not work as expected.